Muh6272/Muh6272.github.io/README.md

 <details>
 <summary>Functions</summary>
-Variable: container to hold data, which can later be used or modified, must start with letter or an underscore (example name ="Moe")
+Variable: container to hold data, which can later be used or modified, must start with letter or an underscore (Example: name ="Moe")
+List: Collection of items.
+It can hold elements of any data type and can access a list using the index (Example: fruits = ["apple", "banana", "cherry"] )
+Tuples: similar to lists, but they cannot be modified after creation (Example: fruits = ("apple", "banana", "cherry"))
 </details>

 <details>